Purpose and Aims

 The purpose of CFNZ is to cooperate to maintain the excellent quality of the fousek.
 Just as we benefit from the efforts of others in the past, so must we contribute to the dogs of our sons and daughters and those that follow.

-The obligations under the proposed club are not onerous, and include mostly things that you will need to do to develop the dog as a hunting dog anyway.
-There are also restrictions on breeding and selling the dog: see Owners Sale and Purchase Agreement for more information.
+The obligations under the proposed club are not onerous, and mostly include things that you will need to do to develop the dog as a hunting dog anyway.
 There is no obligation to join CFNZ, but all owners are welcome to be members and contribute to decisions.

 CFNZ Purposes, activities and principles of operation